-b.
-Financial Assets Measured at Fair Value through Other Comprehensive Income (FVOCI):Financial assets are measured at fair value through Other Comprehensive Income (OCI) if these financial assets are held within a business model with an objective to hold these assets in order to collect contractual cash flows or to sell these financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and c.
-Financial asset not measured at amortised cost or at fair value through OCI is carried at Fair Value through Profit and Loss.
+f.
+Financial Assets Measured at Fair Value through Other Comprehensive Income (FVOCI):

+Financial assets are measured at fair value through Other Comprehensive Income (OCI) if these financial assets are held within a business model with an objective to hold these assets in order to collect contractual cash flows or to sell these financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.